embeddedartistry/c-linked-list/README.md

 This header implementation has been constant for years.

-Now that this header is a standalone repository, I would like to add test cases.
+Since the header is now in a standalone repository, I would like to add test cases.

 **[Back to top](#table-of-contents)**